 Each Multi Role Brigade (MRB) will consist of 6,500 personnel and comprise a mixture of an armoured regiment, brigade reconnaissance regiment, armoured infantry battalion, mechanised infantry battalion, light role infantry battalion and a cast of supporting functions.
 The Combat Support functions such as artillery have also started the transformation process with RA Close Support Regiments, for example, likely to comprise both Light Gun and AS90.

-From this article in Defense Update
+From this article in Defense Update, on a similar Australian initiative.

 Planning for the next phase of the Adaptive Army Campaign, the Army will form three new Multi-role Maneuver Brigades with the 1st, 3rd and 7th Brigades.
 Each brigade will be supported by two reserve brigades.
 Adapting to a mission dependent formation, each brigade will be able to generate 7-10 subunits.
 Under Plan BeerSheba ten battle group maneuver units will be formed to support this formation.
 The Multi-Role Maneuver Brigades will include infantry, armor, artillery, engineers, logistics and communications and will be fundamentally alike in structure, to enable sustained operations within a new 36-month Force Generation Cycle.
 The six Army Reserve Brigades currently operating under the 2 Division forming the Reserve Force will be more focused on stability operations.
 These units will be structurally aligned with their regular counterparts.
 Through the training cycles they will be involved in major exercises with their partnered Multi-role Maneuver Brigades.